Visa Traveler

 09. Go through the immigration and customs as usual

 After you pick up your passport, proceed to immigration and customs.
 Your passport and visa will be verified and an entry stamp will be issued.
 Again check the dates on the entry stamp before you leave the immigration.
 If you were given a departure card, retain that card until you leave the country.
-Departure card is required to exit the country.
+A departure card is required to exit the country.

 There you have it!
 Everything you need to know about Visa on Arrival.
 And, the important steps that will help you get Visa on Arrival successfully.